flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 ??? tip "Setup Your Controller Deadzones"
     ### Setup Your Controller Deadzones

-    In certain situations your hardware maybe causing unwanted inputs when attempting to fly the aircraft.
+    In certain situations, your hardware maybe causing unwanted inputs when attempting to fly the aircraft.
 Increasing the deadzone setting for your controller can help prevent these inputs.

     - Go to your settings
     - Controls and select your yoke/joystick/controller.
-    - After that click the sensitivity button on the top left which should take you to the menu where you can adjust your deadzones.
+    - After that, click the sensitivity button on the top left, which should take you to the menu where you can adjust your deadzones.

-    Start with 20% deadzone, if the problem persists keep increasing it.
+    Start with 20% deadzone, if the problem persists, keep increasing it.
 If it's fine with 20% you can then slowly decrease it too.

     ![Controller Deadzone](../assets/support-guide/controller-deadzone.png){loading=lazy}